 Collaboration with (inter-)governmental and academic institutions

-Working with (inter-)governmental agencies to promote effective sustainability responses
+Our work with (inter-)governmental agencies to promote effective sustainability responses

-Working with (inter-)governmental agencies to share risk management expertise
+Our work with (inter-)governmental agencies to share risk management expertise

 - with the United Nation’s International Strategy for Disaster Reduction (UNISDR) in a consulting role;

-- with development agencies such as the United States Agency for International Development (USAID), the UK’s Department for International Development (DFID), the Swiss Agency for Development and Cooperation (SDC), the World Bank, the Asian Development Bank (ADB), the Inter-American Development Bank (IADB) or the German Development Bank (KfW);
+- with development agencies such as the United States Agency for International Development (USAID), the UK’s Department for International Development (DFID), the Swiss Agency for Development and Cooperation (SDC), the World Bank, the Asian Development Bank (ADB), the Inter-American Development Bank (IADB) or the German Development Bank (KfW).

 Working with academic institutions